CollazzoD/CarND-Advanced-Lane-Lines/writeup.md

 In order to undistort the images, first we need the camera calibration matrix and distortion coefficient.
 These are found by taking pictures of a chessboard (in our case a 9x6 chessboard) and then applying the function `cv2.calibrateCamera`.
 The chessboard images can be found in the folder `camera_cal`.
 Note that some images are not perfect, and the chessboard is 'cut', thus the function `cv2.findChessboardCorners` cannot find all the corners.
-All the code that calibrates the camera, and also the function that undistort the image that we are going to use next, can be found in the Python class `Camera` (defined in file `Camera.py`)
+All the code that calibrates the camera, and also the function that undistort the image, can be found in the Python class `Camera` (defined in file `Camera.py`)

 Original                           |  Undistorted
 :---------------------------------:|:---------------------------------: